 Nevada is rich in historic sites and landmarks.
 Scattered across the state are gold and silver mining ghost towns, pony express ranches, Indian dwellings, forts, saloons, railroad depots and historic buildings.
 Take a break from the casino and head out into the desert.
 Nevada’s historic sites are just as remarkable as the modern monuments of Las Vegas.

 Beehive-shaped historic charcoal ovens located in North East Nevada.
-The ovens are made from stone that was quarried from the nearby hills and stand nearly 30 feet high.
+The ovens are made of stone that was quarried from the nearby hills and stand nearly 30 feet high.
 Charcoal was only made here for a few years.
 After silver smelters were shut down in nearby Ward there was no need for the charcoal and the ovens were abandoned.
 Through the years, the beehive ovens have been used as a hideout for stagecoach bandits and a shelter for stockmen and prospectors.

 Ely has a long history of rail dating back to the early 1900s.
 Both freight and passenger trains served the area.
 Like many other areas, rail service declined and finally petered out.
 A typical visit to the Nevada Northern Railway Museum includes exploring the grounds of the museum and checking out the shops and taking and taking a ride on a historic steam train.